 Whitefish and Arctic char belong - like trout - to the salmon family (Salmonidae; order Salmoniformes) and are important for both recreational and commercial fishing.
 As these fish prefer cold, oxygen-rich water, Switzerland's pre-alpine lakes provide an ideal habitat.
 Many species spawn in deeper waters and are dependent on gravel and an adequate oxygen supply for successful reproduction.
-In the last century, however, oxygen availability was significantly reduced as a result of eutrophication, with large amounts of nutrients entering lakes via wastewater discharges and agricultural runoff.
-Increased inputs of phosphorus and nitrogen accelerate the growth of plants and algae; when algal and other organic matter dies, it sinks to the lake bed, where it is broken down by bacteria and other microorganisms.
+In the last century, however, oxygen availability was significantly reduced as a result of eutrophication, with large amounts of nutrients entering lakes via wastewater discharges and algae; when algal and other organic matter dies, it sinks to the lake bed, where it is broken down by bacteria and other microorganisms.
 As oxygen is required for the decomposition process, it may be depleted - especially in deeper layers less well supplied with oxygenated surface water.
 For deep-spawning fish, the consequences can be fatal: their eggs may die due to a lack of oxygen.
 Natural reproduction is thus severely impaired or even impossible.